Gun Violence Awareness Month: A Conversation with the Women Leading the Work

 Members of Cure the Streets, a CVI initiative driven by the National Association for the Advancement of Returning Citizens (NAARC) with Councilmember Kenyan McDuffie (I - At-Large)

 Here in DC, we’re fortunate to have a fully committed network of people working to prevent and interrupt violence.
 Through city-led efforts via ONSE and OAG and their partnership with those on the ground and in hospitals, a group of individuals with diverse expertise are invested in this work.
-Over the last year, the DC Community Safety Collaborative has been working to identify key priorities for local attention and investment.
+Over the last year, we partnered with the Public Welfare Foundation to convene the DC Community Safety Collaborative - a group of philanthropic, corporate, business, and community leaders that have been working to identify key priorities for local attention and investment.
 We know that through continued collaboration and cross-sector investment, DC has the ability to further drive down violence and build capacity in public health approaches.

 In addition to our philanthropic and private sector partners- several key city and nonprofit representatives sit at a table with us in developing our strategy.
 Below, those partners and the work they lead to reduce and prevent violence locally (making up elements of our local CVI Ecosystem) are highlighted: